 |Additional Information (Assessment)

-References for the above assignments will be given in the course outline and on the lecture slides.
-Students are expected to conduct a further literature review; they will be positively assessed on the resulting original insights they bring to their assignments.
+References for the above essays will be given in the course outline and on the lecture slides.
+Students are expected to conduct a further literature review; they will be positively assessed on the resulting original insights they bring to their essays.

 On completion of this course, the student will be able to: